About the Fellowship

 State Library’s Aboriginal and Torres Strait Islander Collections Commitments details our approach and commitment to providing greater access and use of Aboriginal and Torres Strait Islander collections.
 Research projects undertaken as part of the Monica Clare Research Fellowship align with the principles and values outlined in this document.

 The fellowship is named after Monica Clare, a political activist and author, Ms Clare was the first Indigenous woman to have a novel published.
 Her novel “Karobran” (meaning ‘together’) was published in 1978, five years after her death.

-Proudly supported by the Queensland Library Foundation.
+Supported by The Siganto Foundation through the Queensland Library Foundation.

 Apply to receive part of $80,000 for projects and new work.
 Applications close 5pm 15 July 2022.